preslavmihaylov/booknotes/self-help/atomic-habits/README.md

 In summary, a habit needs to be enjoyable for it to last.
 Change is easy when it is enjoyable.

 # How to Stick with Good Habits Every Day
+In 1993, a stockbroker started doing a daily habit to drive more sales - he started each day with 120 paper clips in a jar and aimed to move all of them to another empty jar.
+Each time he made a sales call, he moved a paper clip.
+Eventually, he became very successful and brought in a lot of sales and made a lot of money.

+Author refers to this technique as the paper clip strategy.
+Making progress is satisfying and visual measures provide clear evidence of your progress.
+This reinforces your behavior and adds a little bit of immediate satisfaction to any activity.

+Visual measures can come in many forms - food journals, workout logs, punch cards, progress bars, etc. But perhaps the best way to measure progress is via a habit tracker.

+## How to Keep Your Habits on Track
+The most basic version of a habit tracker is to get a calendar and cross off the days you do a habit.
+As time goes by, the calendar becomes a record of your streak.

+Example - a comedian aims to write one joke per day and just focus on never breaking the chain.
+The focus is not on how good that particular joke was.
+It's that he just does it.

+Habit tracking is so powerful because it leverages multiple laws of behavior change:
+ * It's obvious - recording your last action creates a trigger for your next one.
+People who measure their progress tend to progress more.
+It's also harder to lie to yourself when you have a visual indication of how much work you've done.
+ * It's attractive - The most effective form of motivation is progress.
+When we get a signal that we are moving forward, we are more likely to continue.
+ * It's satisfying - it's satisfying to cross off an item in a todo list and watch results grow.
+Ie watching your investments grow is satisfying.

+Habit tracking also helps you focus on the process, not the results.

+One reason people are reluctant to start habit tracking despite its benefits is that it can feel like performing two habits instead of one.
+It's easier to say "I'll just eat less" or "I'll try harder".

+Tracking isn't for everyone and there is no need to measure your whole life, but nearly everyone can benefit from it at least temporarily.

+What can we do to make it easier?
+ * Automate measurement as much as possible
+ * Limit manual tracking to your most important habits only
+ * Record each measurement immediately after the habit occurs.
+This nicely synergises with habit stacking.

+Even if you aren't the tracking kind of person, a few weeks of tracking can be insightful.

+However, any habit chain eventually breaks and it's important to have a good plan for when you fall off track.

+## How to Recover Quickly When Your Habits Break Down
+No matter how consistent you are, it is inevitable that life will interrupt you at some point.

+Whenever this happens, remind yourself of this - never miss twice.

+If you miss one day, get back to it as soon as possible.
+The first mistake is never the one that ruins you.
+It is the spiral of mistakes that follow.
+Lost days hurt you more than successful days benefit you.

+Hence, don't try to have all-or-nothing habits.
+Have fallback plans for when you can't do a full workout.

+## Knowing When (and When Not) to Track a Habit
+Another potential danger is measuring the wrong thing.

+If you're running a restaurant and track how many people pay for a meal as a proxy for measuring food quality, you might end up in a situation where there are numerous discounts and promotions to make up for the reduced food quality.

+The dark side of tracking a behavior is that you start getting driven by the number, not by its purpose.

+We tend to optimize for what we measure.
+If we choose the wrong measurement, we get the wrong behavior.

+Sometimes referred to as Goodhart's Law - When a measure becomes a target, it ceases to be a good measure.
+Measurement is only useful when it guides you and adds context to a larger picture, not when it consumes you.

+We tend to focus on measurable things, but there are many, just as important, soft things you can't measure.

+This is why non-scale victories are important for weight loss.
+Sometimes, the number on the scale doesn't move as much but you start getting other improvements like better mood, more energy, etc.

+# How an Accountability Partner Can Change Everything